-Join us for PlayROCs Your Neighborhood from 11 a.m. to 3 p.m.
-Saturday, July 21, 2018.
-Click the picture above for more details about locations and some tips on how to host your own play day.
+Thank you for making #PlayROCs Your Neighborhood 2018 a day to remember.
+Click the picture above for tips on how to host your own play day.

 At Healthi Kids we believe in the power of play!
 Play is important to the physical, social and emotional health of each child and can happen throughout the year.
 Play ROCs is a Healthi Kids initiative that is bringing back Play in Rochester and Monroe County!